keang/keang.github.io/_posts/2023-08-12-explain-then-wet.md

 We took the opportunity to port it from a custom Golang script to [Luigi pipeline](https://luigi.readthedocs.io/)) as well.
 The backfilling worker is still running, expecting to be done over the weekend, and next week we could roll out the new luigi ETL pipeline.

-The second issue - similarly solved with "EXPLAIN, denormalize, avoid join" - was an internal admin console where a query spent 95% of query time in a single INDEX scan on the avoidable JOIN.
+The second issue - similarly solved with "EXPLAIN, denormalise, avoid join" - was an internal admin console where a query spent 95% of query time in a single INDEX scan on the avoidable JOIN.
 ![a single slow join](/images/slow-join.png){: .center-imge }

-Lessons learnt:
+Lessons learned:
 - EXPLAIN your queries
 - The downsides of denormalisation may be worth the query performance boost